 Tools for distance teaching

 This is an overview of tools, which can be used for remote teaching at computer science departments.
-You can use other tools in your lectures, but if these are sufficient, please prefer them.
-This way, our students will not be overwhelmed by a plethora of tools to learn.

 If you have any questions, please write an e-mail to Martin Mareš.